SUMMER INTERNSHIP

 Applicants should know that...

-• While the community has running water, electricity, and internet, living conditions are basic.
+Communities have running water, electricity, and internet, but living conditions are basic.

-• The wood-plank homes are simple, yet comfortable.
+In Mushullakta, wood-plank homes are simple, yet very comfortable.
+In Pintag, homes are made of cement and brick.
 Each intern has their own bedroom and shares the family bathroom.

-• Breakfast and dinner are provided in the host families and lunches are enjoyed together with other members of the community in the communal dining area.
+In Mushullakta, breakfast and dinner are provided in the host families and lunches are enjoyed together with other members of the community in the communal dining area.
+In Pintag, most meals are with host families with an occasional communal meal at Casa Amaru

-• The center of town is small, and all host family homes are within a few minutes of walking distance from the others, meaning that all interns will be able to easily meet up with others.
+All host family homes are within minutes of walking distance from the others, meaning that all interns will be able to easily meet up with others.

-• Each intern is responsible for hand-washing their own clothes.
+Each intern is responsible for hand-washing their own clothes in Mushullakta.
+In Pintag, most families have washing machines.

 Language Requirements:

-The native language of Mushullakta is Kichwa, but most inhabitants also speak Spanish, and we recommend that interns come with an intermediate level of Spanish.
+The native language of Mushullakta is Kichwa, but most inhabitants also speak Spanish.
+In Pintag, the primary language is Spanish.
+We recommend that interns come with an intermediate level of Spanish.
 For students with primary levels, we ask that they inquire before applying, as we may have certain projects for primary level speakers.

 Guidance & accompaniment: